Spain–United States relations: Franco and the Cold War

 With the end of World War II, Spain suffered from the economic consequences of its isolation from the international community.
 Spain was blocked from joining the United Nations, primarily by the large Communist element in France.
-By contrast the American officials 1946 "praised the favorable 'transformation' that was occurring in US–Spanish relations."
+By contrast the American officials in 1946 "praised the favorable 'transformation' that was occurring in US–Spanish relations."
 United States needed Spain as a strategically located ally in the Cold War against the Soviet Union after 1947.
-Unlike the case of other European countries (where the US' image was identified with a "liberating" function in World War II and a role as "generous" investors in the Marshall Plan) and not unlike the case of some Latin American countries, the image of the United States in Spain was thus constructed by and large upon the American cooperation with the Francoist dictatorship.
+Unlike the case of other European countries (where the United States' image was identified with a "liberating" function in World War II and a role as "generous" investors in the Marshall Plan) and not unlike the case of some Latin American countries, the image of the United States in Spain was thus constructed by and large upon the American cooperation with the Francoist dictatorship.

 President Harry S. Truman was a very strong opponent of Franco, calling him an evil anti-Protestant dictator comparable to Hitler, Mussolini, and Hirohito.
 Truman withdrew the American ambassador (but diplomatic relations were not formally broken), kept Spain out of the UN, and rejected any Marshall Aid to Spain.
 However, as the Cold War escalated, support for Spain sharply increased in the Pentagon, Congress, the business community and other influential elements especially Catholics and cotton growers.
 Liberal opposition to Spain faded after the left-wing Henry A. Wallace element broke with the Democratic Party in the 1948 presidential election; the Congress of Industrial Organizations dropped its strong opposition and became passive on the issue.
 As Secretary of State Dean Acheson increased his pressure on Truman, the president, stood alone in his administration as his own top appointees wanted to normalize relations.
 When China entered the Korean War and pushed American forces back, the argument for allies became irresistible.
 Admitting that he was "overruled and worn down," Truman relented and sent an ambassador and made loans available in late 1950.